 GPPCS is committed to a healthy harassment-free environment for its entire staff, volunteers and clients.
 The GPPCS has developed policies to prevent harassment of any type, including sexual harassment and to deal quickly and effectively with any incident that might occur.

-Harassment occurs when an individual is subjected to unwelcome verbal or physical conduct because of race, ancestry, place of origin, color, language, citizenship, religious beliefs, gender, mental or physical disability, marital status, family status, political affiliation, sexual orientation, or source of income.
+Harassment occurs when an individual is subjected to unwelcome verbal or physical conduct because of race, ancestry, place of origin, colour, language, citizenship, religious beliefs, gender, mental or physical disability, marital status, family status, political affiliation, sexual orientation, or source of income.

 Sexual harassment, being discrimination on the grounds of gender, is a violation of the Human Rights, Citizenship and Multiculturalism Act.
-Unwanted sexual advances, unwanted requests for sexual favors, and other unwanted verbal or physical conduct of a sexual nature constitute sexual harassment.
+Unwanted sexual advances, unwanted requests for sexual favours, and other unwanted verbal or physical conduct of a sexual nature constitute sexual harassment.
 This conduct can include such things as pinching, patting, rubbing or leering, “dirty” jokes, pictures or pornographic materials, comments, suggestions, innuendos, requests or demands of a sexual nature.
-The behavior need not be intentional in order to be considered sexual harassment.
+The behaviour need not be intentional in order to be considered sexual harassment.

 All harassment is offensive, and in many cases, it intimidates others.
 It will not be tolerated within the Society.